 Chairpersons: C. Annen, C. Chelle-Michou, R. Weinberg

-Each of the themes will include contributions in different formats:
+Each of the themes included contributions in different formats:

 - “Overview” talks (45 mn) given by senior researcher, summarizing the current knowledge in their field.
 These keep the tradition of having a “workshop” component during the Hutton conferences, which always made them very useful in particular for early stage researchers … but not only !

 - “Junior” keynote talks (30 mn), focusing on key recent developments;

 We had more or less 2 overview and 2 keynote talks, 10 to 15 regular oral and maybe 30 posters per theme.
 The posters were displayed in two groups during half of the conference each: the first block (themes 1 and 2) from Sunday evening to Tuesday evening, the second (themes 3 and 4) from Wednesday to Friday evening.
 Coffee breaks and other displays were in the same space as the posters, offering ample opportunity to view and discuss them.